Former passenger series issued between 1993 and 2008 in black on white with red line at bottom and top.

 The registration consists of two numerals, above MK-CD above three numerals.

-The first two letters denote the embassy code where 16 stands for Italy.
+The first two numerals denote the embassy code where 16 stands for Italy.

 To the right are the two last digits of the year, vertically aligned, where 08 stands for 2008.